gcapes/manchester-papers/gerard-paper.md

 # Conclusions
 We have made fantastic insight into the BBOA aging process.
 Nonetheless, questions remain unanswered, so we should get some more funding.
+Despite the funding requests, there, so far, has been not a single grant been approved, which is discouraging from an academic perspective.

 # Figures
 Add figures here.
 It's a draft.